Jehops/hackmd/wireless_discussion.md

 - Adrian
     - Status of self-assigned ToDos?
     - Slow progress on #1
     - It would be really good getting eyballs on the issue where kernel panics from X are not viewable.
     - Ed: This used to work, but it's a regression in a drm update.
-We've had Mitchell Horne tring to get hrs's debug into the tree which would allow us to debug the crash and also use it to debug the debugger.
-It's a tricky situation to resolve, but it's valid.
+We've had Mitchell Horne tring to get hrs's USB debug into the tree which would allow us to debug the crash and also use it to debug the debugger.
+It's a valid, but tricky situation to resolve.
     - Tom: Mitchell says it didn't work.
-    - Ed: On specific hardware on specific hardware.
-If I can find some model to demo it works on Windows or Linux and use it to debug the VT switching issue.
+    - Ed: On specific hardware it does.
+If we can find some model to demo that it works on Windows or Linux and use it to debug the VT switching issue, that would be good.
     - Tom: I stared setting this up last week.
-    - bz: Where is the driver.
-    - Tom: I'll send you a link.
     - Adrian: I would also like to have kernel crashing during VT switching.
     - bz: I know it works on my laptop b/c I tried hrs's patch before.
-    - Tom: I would like if we could get suspend/resume in quemu.
+    - Tom: I would like it if we could get suspend/resume in quemu.
 Right now it doesn't work very well.
     - bz: TODO: I can try it out in the next days.
     - Ed: If we can at least have it in the tree and if bz has hardware that's known to work....
 It's been a long time where it's been in an uncertain state.

-Mediatek driver for the mt7601 USB landed a few weeks. fwget was the last roadblock.
+    - Mediatek driver for the mt7601 USB landed a few weeks.  fwget was the last roadblock.

-I will be working on the sequence handling next to help unblock bjoern with that.
+    - I will be working on the sequence handling next to help unblock Bjoern.

 - Alvin

 - Bjoern
     - Plan for old wireless PRs?
-Linimon has started to clean them up.
+Mark Linimon has started to clean them up.
 Adrian picked some up as well.
 The meta-pr is helpful to get the bigger picture.

     - More discussion about porting Linux drivers to native drivers?
 Trying to change the datapath is somsething we didn't try.
 It would be interesting to see if someone could do a project to investigate.

-    Adrian: I wrote a shim layer.. you can write an intermediarry layer and they don't want to add accessor methods becasuse it was viewed as extranious overhead.
+      Adrian: I wrote a shim layer.. you can write an intermediary layer.
+The Linux devs don't want to add accessor methods becasuse it was viewed as extranious overhead.
 Turing skbs in and out of mbufs is really hard.
-There are neough weird semantic diffs....
+      There are enough weird semantic diffs....???
     - Updates on jsm's mt7601 11n usb driver, in review?
-        - I just got involved w/ FW and fwget

     - Roaming question?
 I've been using my own code.. it won't roam.

       Adrian: There are a bunch of different paths to make it work.
 You have to do a background scan.
 A lot of plumbing has to be done.
-I got that all mostly work a while ago.
+I got that all mostly workign a while ago.
 The second part.
-Su‽upplicant has to do preauth.
+Suupplicant has to do preauth.
 Depending on which way you do roaming...???

       I don't think it's too hard to do dumb roaming....

-    Adrian TODO: create a wiki page for roaming.
+      Adrian TODO: Create a wiki page for roaming (Created a skeleton page during the meeting.)

-    bz:

     - WTAP question?

       bz: Can I just go through these reviews and close them.

-    li-wen: Student wanted to return for working holiday, but he can't come to Canada.
+      Li-Wen: Student wanted to return for a Canadian working holiday, but he can't because of changes to Canadian immigration.
+He'll stay with his job at Canonical.

-    bz: Can he take what he has done in the past and put it in?

-    li-wen TODO find time to work on that.

       bz: Do you mind if I do that work.

-    li-wen: if you have time, that would be great.
+      Li-Wen: If you have time, that would be great.

     - Development progress?

-    rtw89 still has problems with crypto.
-I will probably tell people...

 - Cy

 - Tom
-    - Almost ready for review.
+    - My iwx work is almost ready for review.
     - Not getting some rates as Adrian.
-    -
-TODO: Adrian to send list of devices to Tom
+    TODO: Adrian to send list of devices to Tom.

 - Li-Wen
     - Talking to Mediatek friend to see if we can get datasheet of MT7922 (wifi6) and MT7925 (wifi7) used in Framework Laptop/Desktop AMD models.